By the Poor, For the Rich: Lace in Context

 Nicolette Makovicky is Lecturer in Russian and East European Studies at the University of Oxford.
 Here recent research has included studies of the morality of commerce and transmission of knowledge amongst lace makers in Slovakia and Poland, as well as contemporary concepts of authenticity and heritage in craft practice and discourse.
 Having previously written about the ideological appropriation of crafts into projects of Communist state-building, she has recently turned her attention to investigating how artisanal craft and folklore were implicated in the visual economies of the socialist state in Poland.
 For more on Dr Makovicky’s work see http://www.rees.ox.ac.uk/dr-nicolette-makovicky and www.oxford.academia.edu/NicoletteMakovicky

-David Hopkin is lecturer in modern European social history at Hertford College, University of Oxford.
+David Hopkin is Professor of European Social History at Hertford College, University of Oxford.
 He investigates the oral culture – the songs and tales – of people in the past such as soldiers, sailors, peasants and servants.
 From January 2016 he is starting a project funded by the Leverhulme Trust on ‘Lacemakers – Poverty, Religion and Gender in a Transnational Work Culture’.
 For more on this project and his other research see his pages on the Hertford College and Oxford History Faculty websites, or on Academia.edu.